-It’s clear why someone would want to like Hive Mind.
 Talented people coming together to share in the joy of creation and music sounds like a good deal, especially in the summer.
-Unfortunately, most of the album is relaxed to the point of inconsequence.
+Unfortunately, most of what The Internet serve up here is relaxed to the point of inconsequence.
 It’s dozy.
 The low-key delivery and subtle groove puts most of the album out of focus.
 It’s not just the songwriting either.
 The production is dazed and murky, and the hour-long runtime doesn’t help matters.
 The lasting impression is of something nice.
 Boring and nice.

 *Hive Mind *does have its moments.
 “Come Over” pulls off the slo-mo R&B flow better than most of the other tracks, and “It Gets Better (With Time)” has a soft, vulnerable openness to it that I like a lot.
 The latter is one of Syd’s vocal highlights.
 The problem is I don’t even like my favourite tracks that much.
 They mimic the soul and measure of Solange’s A Seat at the Table, but they don’t have the staying power.